About

 When combining cheese flavors, I recommend one of the varieties to be sharp or medium cheddar.

-If you are dairy-free you could certainly sub a dairy-free shredded cheese blend as well.
+If you are dairy-free, you could certainly sub a dairy-free cheese.
 I bet it would work wonders.

 up close image of shredded cheese melting on top of pasta